javedhussain1729/JavedHussain/README.md

 # Libraries used
 Numpy,PIL
 # Usage
-test_images folder contains images to run and check the output main.py takes imagepath as input
+test_images folder contains images to run and check the output. main.py takes imagepath as input